moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

 `POST /images/create`

-Create an image, either by pull it from the registry or by importing it
+Create an image, either by pulling it from the registry or by importing it

     **Example request**: